Upper Fraser, British Columbia

 Upper Fraser developed between Aleza Lake and Hansard on the southwest side of the Fraser River in central British Columbia.
 The community of about 20 residents comprises a post-office and several houses straddling Upper Fraser Road.

 Transportation

-A trackside signpost marks the flag stop for Via Rail's Jasper – Prince Rupert train.
+A trackside signpost marks Upper Fraser station, a flag stop for Via Rail's Jasper – Prince Rupert train.
 The immediate Via Rail stops are Aleza Lake to the west and McGregor to the southeast.